rinrinne/gerrit-rabbitmq-plugin/src/main/resources/Documentation/config.md

     * The port number of gerrit for SCM connection.
       This can be used for message header only.

+* `gerrit.listenAs`
+    * The user of gerrit who listen events.
+      If not specified, listen events as unrestricted user.

 * `monitor.interval`
     * The interval time in milliseconds for connection monitor.
       You can specify the value more than 5000.